 Reflexology and Pregnancy

-Not recommended until after 12 weeks, giving time for the body to adjust to the hormonal changes.
+I personally don't recommend reflexology until after the 1st Trimester, allowing time for the body to adjust to the hormonal changes., see Maternity Reflexology

 It's time to put a spring in your step!!